Welcome to Matrix Education

 Firstly, understanding the syllabus and its features is very crucial.

-HSC Physics is a pre-calculus and elementary, but comprehensive, course that covers topics from quarks to universe.
+HSC Physics is a pre-calculus and elementary, but comprehensive, course that covers topics from quarks to the universe.

 So, a top student should be excellent both quantitatively and qualitatively.